4Subsea/waveresponse-python/docs/user_guide/rigid_transform.rst

 With ``waveresponse`` you can easily transform RAOs from one location to another on a rigid body using the :meth:`~waveresponse.rigid_transform` function.
-You must then provide a translation vector, `t`, that determines the coordinates of the new location, *j*, relative to the old location, *i*.
+You must then provide a 'translation vector', `t`, that determines the coordinates of the new location, *j*, relative to the old location, *i*.

 .. code-block:: python